 Our schedule has been super busy, leaving me with no time to come up with some neat Easter ideas.
 It is kind of sad because I really liked my royal icing Easter cookies from last year and wanted to try my hand at reinventing them this year.
 No time for that!
 All I am hoping for is my eye surgery to go well this Friday so I can get right back in the kitchen!

 That being said, I wanted to keep things nice and simple.
 I made a carrot cake with brown butter and brown sugar buttercream and really loved how it turned out.
-I had some hiccups along the way, but flavour wise it was perfect.
+I had some hiccups along the way, but flavor wise it was perfect.
 I knew I wanted to revisit this recipe, and soon.
 Well, that brings us to carrot cake cupcakes with brown sugar Swiss meringue buttercream!

-Let me start off by saying that Swiss meringue buttercream is probably my favourite buttercream.
+Let me start off by saying that Swiss meringue buttercream is probably my favorite buttercream.
 So silky and smooth, and more buttery than sugary.
 When I was thinking of topping these carrot cake cupcakes, I knew I wanted to revisit the brown sugar aspect.
 Now, for those of you who do not know, Swiss meringue buttercream is usually made by combining egg whites and granulated sugar, cooking it to 160F, whipping it until room temperature, and whipping in butter.
 I personally love making it, but I know some others struggle.
 I wanted to put my own twist on it, so I decided to use brown sugar instead of granulated sugar.
 It worked out perfectly!!
 I thought I was being original, but turns out using brown sugar is not uncommon.
 However, I will say, I wish I used dark brown sugar as opposed to golden brown sugar.
-It would have brought out a stronger flavour.
-No worries, I added vanilla to help bring more flavour, but just think about using dark brown sugar for this recipe.
+It would have brought out a stronger flavor.
+No worries, I added vanilla to help bring more flavor, but just think about using dark brown sugar for this recipe.

 Decadent and moist, these carrot cake cupcakes are perfect for spring!
 A cream cheese frosting would work perfectly here, too!